2023 Royal College Council Elections

 Division of Surgery

-Public members, Fellows-at-large and the resident member are also due for election in February 2023.
+Public members, Fellows-at-large and resident member

 - Royal College Council Composition Matrix (PDF)